-- A. Cavities will be examined prior to commencement of patching operations.
+- A. Floor slab and cavity surfaces will be examined prior to commencement of concrete placement operations.
 Sounding surface shall be part of examination.
-Any delamination noted during sounding shall be removed as specified in this Section. - B. Cavities shall be sand-blasted.
-Air-blasting is required as final step to remove sand.
-All debris shall be removed from site prior to commencement of patching.
+Any delamination noted during sounding shall be removed as specified in this Section. - B. Cavities prepared by chipping or other impact methods shall be sandblasted to remove material that may impair concrete bonding.
+Sound concrete surfaces shall be prepared by shotblasting as previously specified in this section.
+Airblasting is required as final step to remove all debris including sand and dust.
+All debris shall be removed from site prior to commencement of concrete placement, bonding agent preparation, etc. as specified in Division 03 Sections.